eiathom/otel-collector-tail-aware-example/README.md

 * S3
 * IAM (Read-Only)

-# run checks on the template for proper syntax
+# run checks on the template
-cfn-lint --template template.yaml --region eu-west-1 --ignore-checks W
+cfn-lint --template stack/cloudformation/main.yaml --region eu-west-1

 # create the bucket for the stacks
 aws cloudformation create-stack \